Is expansion blind to the spatial curvature?: Blind curvature and cosmological data

-From the wave equations~\eqref{eq::bi-metric_1_wave} and \eqref{eq::bi-metric_2_wave}, we see that $\CC$ and $\CC^i$ are sourced by the scalar and vector parts of the fluid anisotropic stress.
-This leads to three possible situations: \begin{itemize} \item ($\Pi = 0$; $\Pi_i = 0$) and ($\CC = 0$; $\CC_i = 0$): This is the simplest case.
-The resulting system of equations is presented in Table~\ref{tab::Summary_results}.
-The cosmological model defined via this system along with the expansion laws~\eqref{eq::H2_bi-metric} and~\eqref{eq::ddota_bi-metric} has the same number of variables as the $\Lambda$CDM model with curvature, the only difference being the presence or not of the coupling terms with that curvature.
-Furthermore, in that choice, there is a direct interpretation\footnote{Such an interpretation also holds with the same variables in the context of Einstein's equations.
-However, in that case, the reference observer is only implicit as $\bar R_{\mu\nu}$ is not present.} of the gauge invariant variables with respect to the reference observer $G^\mu$: $\Phi$ is its acceleration, $\Psi$ its curvature perturbation (we also have $\Phi = \Psi$), $V$ and $V_i$ are the scalar and vector parts of the fluid tilt with respect to $G^\mu$. \item ($\Pi = 0$ and/or $\Pi_i = 0$) and ($\CC \not= 0$ and/or $\CC_i \not= 0$): Choosing $\CC = 0 = \CC_i$ without anisotropic stress is a restriction to the generality of the weak field equations.
-In particular, the gravitational slip, i.e. $\Psi - \Phi$, is not necessarily zero but sourced by $\CC$.
-It is not clear if this choice is physical, especially since $\CC$ and $\CC_i$ vanish in the NR limit (Appendix~F. in \citep{2022_Vigneron_c}).
-Therefore there might exist `hidden physical conditions' setting ($\CC = 0$; $\CC_i = 0$) once ($\Pi = 0$; $\Pi_i = 0$) is chosen. \item ($\Pi \not= 0$; $\Pi_i \not= 0$) and ($\CC \not= 0$; $\CC_i \not= 0$): The presence of anisotropic stress necessarily implies the presence of $\CC$ and $\CC_i$, as shown by the wave equations~\eqref{eq::bi-metric_1_wave} and \eqref{eq::bi-metric_2_wave}, and therefore implies the presence of additional parameters with respect to the Einstein equation. \end{itemize}
+From the wave equations~\eqref{eq::bi-connection_1_wave} and \eqref{eq::bi-connection_2_wave}, we see that $\CC$ and $\CC^i$ are sourced by the scalar and vector parts of the fluid anisotropic stress.
+This leads to three possible situations: \begin{enumerate} \item ($\Pi = 0$; $\Pi_i = 0$) and ($\CC = 0$; $\CC_i = 0$): This is the simplest case.
+The cosmological model defined via this system along with the expansion laws~\eqref{eq::H2_bi-connection} and~\eqref{eq::ddota_bi-connection} has the same number of variables as the $\Lambda$CDM model with curvature, the only difference being the presence or not of the coupling terms with that curvature. \item ($\Pi = 0$ and/or $\Pi_i = 0$) and ($\CC \not= 0$ and/or $\CC_i \not= 0$): Choosing $\CC = 0 = \CC_i$ without anisotropic stress is a restriction to the generality of the weak field equations.
+In particular, the gravitational slip, i.e. $\Psi - \Phi$, is not necessarily zero but sourced by~$\CC$.
+It is not clear to us if this choice is physical, especially since $\CC$ and $\CC_i$ vanish in the non-relativistic limit, as shown in Appendix~F of \citep{2022_Vigneron_c}. \item ($\Pi \not= 0$; $\Pi_i \not= 0$) and ($\CC \not= 0$; $\CC_i \not= 0$): The presence of anisotropic stress necessarily implies the presence of $\CC$ and $\CC_i$, as shown by the wave equations~\eqref{eq::bi-connection_1_wave} and \eqref{eq::bi-connection_2_wave}, and therefore implies the presence of additional parameters with respect to the weak field equations of general relativity. \end{enumerate}

-For a first test of our cosmological model, the first choice is the most in line with the standard model, in which $\Pi = 0 = \Pi_i$ is chosen leading to $\Psi = \Phi$.
-Therefore, we only refer to this choice in the discussion of the next section.
+Since anisotropic stress plays a non-negligible role in the CMB power spectrum due to the presence of free-streaming neutrinos (see e.g. \citep{2004_Bashinsky_et_al}), we will consider this third case when fitting Planck data with this cosmological model.
+Furthermore, with anisotropic stress being zero initially, we will consider a zero initial condition for $\CC$ and $\CC^i$.
+A proper justification for a more complex initial condition on these variables remains to be given, and is left for a future work.\saut